oracle/python-oracledb/samples/containers/app_dev/README.md

   By default, Apache has SSL enabled and is listening on port 8443.

-## Usage for Application Devlopment
+## Usage for Application Development

 - Run a container: